-Szostak Design is an award winning architectural firm based in Chapel Hill, North Carolina.
-Led by principal Philip Szostak, the firm is well known for our unyielding commitment to design in a variety of project types including performing arts centers, recreational and fitness facilities, K-12 schools, colleges and universities, and single family residences.
-In the last ten years, the firm has been honored with numerous state and regional awards for design excellence including the AIA NC 2014 Firm of the Year Award.
+Szostak Design is an award-winning architectural design firm based in Chapel Hill, North Carolina.
+Led by Philip Szostak, FAIA, we are known for our unyielding commitment to design in a variety of project types including performing arts centers, recreational and fitness facilities, K-12 schools, colleges and universities, and single-family residences.
+In the last ten years, the firm has been honored with numerous local, regional and national awards for design excellence including the AIA NC 2014 Firm of the Year Award.

-We offer a full range of professional design services including strategic planning, feasibility studies, master planning, architectural design, and construction management.
-In addition, the firm has extensive experience with design/build and real estate development partnerships.
-A leader in sustainable design, Szostak Design has created an impressive portfolio of diverse projects which are noted for their environmental stewardship.
+We offer a full range of professional design services including strategic planning, feasibility studies, master planning, architectural design and construction management.
+In addition, our firm has extensive experience with design/build and real estate development partnerships.
+We are leaders in sustainable design, and have an impressive portfolio of diverse projects that are noted for their environmental stewardship.

 Philip Szostak Associates was originally formed in 1980 in Chapel Hill and quickly grew into one of the most respected design firms in the Triangle.
 Key projects during this period include Rosemary Square in Chapel Hill, the Dorothy Bardolph Human Services Center for the City of Greensboro, the Domino’s Pizza Regional Headquarters in Durham, and the Wake Forest University Track and Soccer Stadium in Winston-Salem.